-1. Enable the Transfer Account in the Administrative Permissions of the role that will have to ability to initiate the account transfer.
+1. Enable the Transfer Account setting within the Administrative Permissions of the role that will have the ability to initiate the account transfer.

 2. Turn on the Enable Transfer Account option under the Sharing & Uploading section of the Enforcement Policy of the desired role.

 3. Select the administrative role that will have the ability to initiate a transfer (multiple roles may have the ability but only one role can be selected per enforcement).

-1. Lock the account of the user by selecting the lock icon inside user's configuration panel under User Actions (The configured admin will only have the ability to transfer records from a locked user).
+1. Lock the account of the user by selecting Lock Account from the user's configuration panel under User Actions (the configured admin will only have the ability to transfer records from a locked user).

-2. The administrator will select the transfer icon inside the user's configuration panel under User Actions.
+2. From within the same configuration panel, select Transfer Account.
 A window will open with a list of users.
 Select the user that will receive the transfer of records (the "recipient"), then select Transfer.

 3. The records, folders, and subfolders in the user’s account are transferred to the recipient's vault into a single folder (with the original owner's email address) and the original owner's account is permanently deleted.